shoubamzlibap/small_projects/auto_copy/README.md

 # auto_copy
 Automatically copy CD/DVD contents after tray close.
 This is usefull for a headless computer that you want to use to copy lots of optical disks to a hard drive.
+This will only work on a Linux machine.
+I used a fedora 22 server when I developed it, but it should work on any Linux distro that has python and HandBrakeCLI.
+Note that the latter is usually not provided in the standard repos, but is available in some additional repo.
+Google will be your friend.

 The script auto_copy.py will distinguish between data disks and video DVDs.
 The contents of data disks (files larger then a configurable size) will be